Elizabeth Lake (Los Angeles County, California): United States

-In the early 1850s, the vicinity of La Laguna de Chico Lopez was a frequent haunt of California grizzly bears—so numerous that cattle ranching was considered impossible.
+In the early 1850s, the vicinity of La Laguna de Chico Lopez was a frequent haunt of California grizzly bears — so numerous that cattle ranching was considered impossible.

 In 1854, the route to the San Joaquin Valley shifted away from the Old Tejon Pass route to the Stockton - Los Angeles Road, using the Fort Tejon Pass, and the Grapevine Canyon.
 The later Butterfield Overland Mail shortened the route to Cow Springs avoiding Mud Springs, skirting Elizabeth Lake to its north westward via the San Andreas Rift to Oakgrove Canyon then north via Pine Canyon to Antelope Valley and westward again to Cow Springs.

-The first building at the lake was La Casa de Miguel Ortiz, an adobe built by Miguel Ortiz, a muleteer, on land given him by his employer, Edward Fitzgerald Beale.
+The first building at the lake was La Casa de Miguel Ortiz, an adobe built by Miguel Ortiz, a muleteer, on land given him by his employer, wealthy landowner Edward Fitzgerald Beale.
 Southwest of the Ortiz Adobe was the Andrada Stage Station adobe, sited where the old Fort Tejon Road entered San Francisquito Canyon.

+Circa 1915, there were hot springs in Elizabeth Lake Canyon.
+A U.S. government geologist reported, "They are not of high temperature nor notable flow, however, and are seldom visited.
+The San Andreas fault line is mapped as passing about 8 miles north of these springs, and its proximity suggests that the existence of the warm water may be due to subsidiary fracturing of the rocks."

-In 2013, wildfires swept through the Lake Elizabeth area.
-The lake has been dry ever since 2013, unrelated to the fire but because of a drought.
+The Crown Fire scorched 13918 acre in the area and destroyed 10 residences in 2010.
+The lake was dry between 2013 and 2023 because of a drought.